For a number of years we have been, and still are,

-On the 8th September 2011, on the Feast of the Birth of the Virgin Mary, three of our number made their Temporary Vows and were clothed in the Cistercian habit before Abbot Stuart Burns OSB, in the presence of our Episcopal Visitor, Bishop Mark Sowerby, who also presided at the Profession Eucharist.
-Our preacher was the Acting Chairman of the Archbishop's Advisory Council, Bishop David Walker.
+On the 8th September 2011, on the Feast of the Birth of the Virgin Mary, three of our number made their Simple Vows and were clothed in the Cistercian habit before Abbot Stuart Burns OSB, in the presence of our previous Bishop Visitor, Bishop Mark Sowerby, who also presided at the Profession Eucharist.
+Our preacher was the Chairman of the Archbishop's Advisory Council, Bishop David Walker.

 From ancient times the Church has had the custom of celebrating each day the liturgy of the hours.
-In this way the Church fulfills the Lord’s precept to pray without ceasing, at once offering its praise to God the Father and interceding for the salvation of the world.
+In this way the Church fulfils the Lord's precept to pray without ceasing, at once offering its praise to God the Father and interceding for the salvation of the world.
+Our community is committed to praying at least five Offices a day, beginning with Vigils at dawn, Lauds, Tierce, None, or Sext, Vespers and Compline.
+We use the Benedictine Daily Prayer Breviary, 2nd Edition (see below).

-Our new Order currently consists of four professed brothers, two novices, one postulant and several inquirers (i.e., potential postulants awaiting to be interviewed by our Deans' Council at a future Chapter meeting).
+Our Order currently consists of four professed brothers and two novices, as well as a number of inquirers (i.e., potential postulants awaiting to be interviewed by our Deans' Council at a future Chapter meeting).
+We are very pleased that Cistercians have now also returned to Wales, as from July 2017.

-We have fostered a formal ecumenical link with the wider Cistercian Order of the Strict Observance, whose Generality is based in Rome.
-This link is expressed in our special relationship with the RC Cistercian Abbey of Mount Saint Bernard in Leicestershire, and the link is a continuation of a former link that existed between the RC Order of Cistercians (OCSO) and the former Anglican Cistercian Monastery at Ewell (1966-2004).
-When this community began in 1966 it was clear that modern Anglican Cistercian life would need to be seen as Anglican rather than a copy of a Roman Catholic model.
-They were accepted as Cistercians on this basis and were voted by the Cistercian Order to be in spiritual communion with our Roman Catholic Cistercian sisters and brothers.
+We have fostered a link with the former Anglican Cistercian Monastery at Ewell (1966-2004).
+When the Ewell community began in 1966 it was clear that modern Anglican Cistercian life would need to be seen as Anglican rather than a copy of a Roman Catholic model.
 What counts for everything is the real call to live the life of a Cistercian in the Anglican Church.

 All Cistercian monasteries are dedicated to Mary, the Mother of God-Incarnate.
 The foundation day of the Cistercian Abbey of Hailes in Gloucestershire (5 November) is the patronal feast of our Order, and our patroness is Our Lady of Hailes.